umassamherstm5/M5-Open-Item-Labels/README.md

 ## Design and Use

-As of v0.4.0 (2023nov20), the labels are designed to be printed on 8.5" x 11" paper and cut to size; best results have been achieved with Cardstock.
+The labels are designed to be printed on 8.5" x 11" paper and cut to size; best results have been achieved with Cardstock.

-### Attaching to M5 Parts Wall Bins (CMST40730 Drawers)
+## Tape Instructions for M5 Parts Wall Bins (CMST40730 Drawers)
 This is intedned to be attached:
 - as one peice of paper with the QR and Left panels on the left side of the drawers.
 - with 1" wide scotch magic tape (frosty scoth tape)